AndiSHFR/mini-i18n.js/README.md

 ```

 ## __data-lang-ckey__
-Use this attribute to set the öanguage text key for the content of the element.
+Use this attribute to set the language text key for the content of the element.

 ```html
 <label data-lang-ckey="fname">...</label><input type="text" />